 Nine modest scholarships are currently available to students who are actively pursuing the professional piloting degree.
 Each application has the minimum requirements specifically stated.
 Most of these scholarships are awarded in the spring of the academic year.
 Successful and dedicated students are encouraged to apply.
-If you have any questions, contact JCC’s director of aviation, Rick Rupprecht, by email or call 716.338.1322.

 The Aero Club of Buffalo, the oldest Aero Club in America, offers two $1,000 awards each spring.
 The awards are intended for a student pursuing a private pilot or higher certificate, or to be used toward a post-secondary degree program or other training curricula within the aviation field.
 These applications can be obtained only through JCC’s director of aviation.